On the global minimum of the energy-momentum relation for the polaron: Introduction

-Another topic that is related to the energy-momentum relation and was debated for a long time in the physics literature\footnote{For some remarks on this debate including a list of references, see \cite{Gerlach88,Gerlach91}.} is the existence of a ground state of $H$.
-For weak coupling the non-existence is physically evident since the interaction term in $H$ is only a small perturbation to the translationally invariant non-interacting part.
-For strong coupling, however, the interaction cannot be viewed as a perturbation of a translation invariant Hamiltonian anymore, and thus it was discussed whether for large enough values of $\alpha$, the translational symmetry may be broken on the level of the ground state, which would result in a highly degenerate set of ground states.
-This idea was supported by the fact that for infinitely strong coupling, the polaron allows a localized ground state \cite{Lieb1977}.
+Another topic that is related to the energy-momentum relation and was debated for a long time in the physics literature is the existence of a ground state of $H$; see \cite{Peeters82,Gerlach88,Gerlach91} for a detailed discussion and further references.
+For weak coupling the non-existence is physically evident since the interaction term in $H$ is a small perturbation to the translation-invariant non-interacting part.
+For strong coupling, on the other hand, there is a leading-order contribution of the classical polarization field and hence the interaction cannot be viewed as a perturbation of a translation-invariant Hamiltonian anymore.
+In fact, in the limit of strong coupling, the ground state energy approaches the corresponding semiclassical energy \cite{Lieb1997,Donsker1983,Pekar54} which is known to possess a manifold of localized ground states \cite{Lieb1977}.
+This supported the idea that also for the full quantum model, the translational symmetry may be broken on the level of the ground state for sufficiently large coupling, thus resulting in a transition from a delocalized regime (weak coupling) to a localized one (strong coupling).
 The existence of a ground state for $H$, however, would require that the set of global minima of $E_\alpha(P)$ is a set of non-zero Lebesgue measure.
-As our result implies that the global minimum is unique, this possibility is ruled out and thus proves the non-existence of such a localization transition at any finite value of the coupling.
+As our result implies that the global minimum is unique, this possibility is ruled out and thus we obtain a rigorous proof (see Corollary \ref{thm:main:result}) of the non-existence of such a localization transition at any finite value of the coupling parameter.